CamSoper/casoper-staging/casoper-playground/index.md

 ---
 layout: LandingPage
-description: Azure for .NET developers
+description: .NET for Azure developers
 ---

-# Azure for .NET developers
+# .NET for Azure developers

 Welcome!
 You've found the right place for all the resources you'll need for development with .NET and Microsoft Azure.
+[Get started](get-started.md) will show you how to set up your development environment and build your first .NET Azure application.
+After that, you can find more tutorials and sample code in **How-to**.

+If you're just getting started on Azure, you can get a [free trial](https://azure.microsoft.com/free/).

 <ul class="panelContent cardsFTitle">
     <li>